-- The Commission will remain politically neutral and will avoid making political judgements. - In publishing its forecasts, assessments and reports, the Commission must have regard to relevant Scottish Government policy and will not consider what the effect of alternative policies would be.
-The Commission may however consider the effect of alternative forecasting assumptions or methodologies on tax revenue, social security spending or GDP forecasts. - The Scottish Government must inform the Commission of policy changes, operational information and legislative changes which pertain to the Commission's forecasts.
-The Scottish Government must do so in a timely manner and will endeavour to do so as soon as reasonably possible. - The Government and the Commission are bound to handle all privileged budget information in accordance with their respective guidance applying to Commissioners, Special Advisers, Ministers and Civil Servants. - Both organisations will protect all forecasts, analysis, reports and media releases shared between the two organisations.
+- 5. The Commission and the Scottish Government will adhere to the following shared principles: - In accordance with the Organisation for Economic Co-operation and Development (OECD) principles for independent fiscal institutions, the independence of the Commission, as enshrined in its founding legislation, will be respected at all times. - The Commission is responsible for the independent production of forecasts and for all the assumptions and judgements informing those forecasts. - The Commission will remain politically neutral and will avoid making political judgements. - In publishing its forecasts, assessments and reports, the Commission must have regard to relevant Scottish Government policy and will not consider what the effect of alternative policies would be.
+The Commission may however consider the effect of alternative forecasting assumptions or methodologies on tax revenue, social security spending or GDP forecasts. - The Scottish Government must inform the Commission of policy changes, operational information and legislative changes which pertain to the Commission's forecasts and its assessment of the reasonableness of the funding position.
+The Scottish Government must do so in a timely manner and will endeavour to do so as soon as reasonably possible. - The Scottish Government and the Commission are bound to handle all privileged budget information in accordance with their respective guidance applying to Commissioners, Special Advisers, Ministers and Civil Servants. - Both organisations will protect all forecasts, analysis, reports and media releases shared between the two organisations.
 These, and any information contained within, will only be shared outside the two organisations by prior agreement. - The Commission will publish alongside its forecasts a detailed explanation of the methodology used and of factors that it has taken into account, in particular assumptions and risks. - The Commission will carry out its functions with integrity and in such a way as to promote transparency. - With a view to increasing the transparency of interactions between the Commission and the Scottish Government, particularly during formal fiscal events, both bodies will abide by this jointly agreed Protocol.
 The Commission has a statutory right of access at reasonable times to any relevant information held by the Scottish Government that the Commission may reasonably require for the purpose of performing its functions.
-The timescales for requests are set out as part of this Protocol, at paragraphs 99.
+The timescales for requests are set out as part of this Protocol, at paragraphs 97 to 101.

-6. The Commission also seeks to comply voluntarily with the Code of Practice for Official Statistics.
-The statement of voluntary compliance is set out on the Commission's website.2

-7. Where the Scottish Government informs the Commission of large scale and complicated policy changes during a fiscal event the Commission may choose not to include these policy changes if it cannot robustly forecast the effect of the policy changes to sufficient quality, and this will be flagged in its report.

-8. Some policy changes announced by the Scottish Government may have a very small fiscal effect.
+- 6. The Commission also seeks to comply voluntarily with the Code of Practice for Official Statistics.
+The statement of voluntary compliance is set out on the Commission's website.2 - 7.
+Where the Scottish Government informs the Commission of large scale and complicated policy changes during a fiscal event (defined in paragraph 12) the Commission may choose not to include these policy changes if it cannot robustly forecast the effect of the policy changes to sufficient quality, and this will be flagged in its report. - 8.
+Some policy changes announced by the Scottish Government may have a very small fiscal effect.
 The Commission will set a threshold under which policies will be deemed to be immaterial and forecasts will not be produced.
 Details of the threshold and the policies not costed will be set out in Annex C of the Commission's Scotland's Economic and Fiscal Forecasts (SEFF) publication.
 This threshold may be revised on an annual basis.